Electro707/ee-parts-database/docs/database_spec.rst

 ============= ============= =======================================================

 The part key above is a dictionary containing a set of filter key-value pairs that narrows down a part.
+The part key can either be specific to a IPN, or to a generic part with key-based selection.
+In both cases, the `type` key is required to determine what part to look for.

-For example, for a part with the manufacturer part number of "PART123", the part dict would be
+For example, for a part with the ipn of "PART123", the part dict would be
 .. code-block::

     {
-        mfr_part_numb: PART123
+        ipn: 'PART123'
+        type: 'resistor'
     }

-As the manufacturer part number is unique to each part, this filter would only find a single part.
+As the ipn is unique to each part, this filter would only find a single part.
 With a resistor for example, where a specific part does not matter, the part dict would look something like
 .. code-block::

     {
+        type: 'resistor'
         resistance: 1000
         power: >0.125
         package: 0805